Utah USDA Rural Loan

 - The actual cost of care for child care expenses – if the children are 12 years old or under.

-You must not have sufficient assets to meet the downpayment and closing costs associated with a Conventional, uninsured mortgage product ( that means a loan to value of 80% or less).
+You must not have sufficient assets to meet the downpayment and closing costs associated with a Conventional, uninsured mortgage product (that means you will not qualify for a USDA loan if you have the financial assets to make a 20% down payment based on the purchase price)

 Interest income for family assets over $5,000 must be considered in the household annual income.